microsoft/binskim/docs/BinSkimRules.md

 ### Description

 This check ensures that some relocation data is marked as read only after the executable is loaded, and moved below the '.data' section in memory.
 This prevents them from being overwritten, which can redirect control flow.
-Use the compiler flags '-Wl,z,relro' to enable this.
+Use the compiler flags '-Wl,-z,relro' to enable this.

 ### Messages